Auschwitz-Birkenau State Museum: Arbeit macht frei sign theft

-Early in the morning on 18 December 2009, the Arbeit macht frei sign over the gate of Auschwitz I was stolen.
-Police found the sign hidden in a forest outside Gdańsk two days later.
-The theft was organised by a Swedish former neo-Nazi, Anders Högström, who reportedly hoped to use proceeds from the sale of the sign to a collector of Nazi memorabilia to finance a series of terror attacks aimed at influencing voters in upcoming Swedish parliamentary elections.
-Högström was convicted in Poland and sentenced to serve two years, eight months in a Swedish prison, and five Polish men who had acted on his behalf served prison time in Poland.
+Early in the morning of 18 December 2009, the Arbeit macht frei sign over the gate of Auschwitz I was stolen.
+Two days later, police in northern Poland found the sign cut in three pieces and hidden in a forest outside Gdańsk.
+The theft was organised by a Swedish former neo-Nazi, Anders Högström, who reportedly hoped to sell the sign to a collector of Nazi memorabilia in order to finance a series of terror attacks aimed at influencing voters in the 2010 Swedish parliamentary elections.
+In December 2010, Högström was convicted in Poland and sentenced to serve two years and eight months in a Swedish prison, while five Polish men who had acted on his behalf served prison time in Poland.

-Högström and his accomplices badly damaged the sign during the theft, cutting it into three pieces.
-Conservationists restored the sign to its original condition, and it currently is in storage, awaiting eventual display inside the museum.
+Högström and his accomplices badly damaged the sign during the theft, cutting it into three pieces to fit it inside a car.
+Conservationists restored the sign to its original condition, and it is currently in storage, awaiting eventual display inside the museum.
 A replica hangs in its original place.